Court upholds Milwaukee police officer's firing for posting racist memes after Sterling Brown arrest

 The dissenting justices said they did not condone Andrade's behavior, but they believed his due process rights had been violated.

+Andrade's attorney, Brendan Matthews, said he was “disappointed but not surprised” by the ruling.

+“It continues a troubling erosion of Due Process, not only for police officers, but for all ‘accused’ people in Wisconsin,” he said in an email.
+“That is unfortunate and it will surely have dire consequences going forward.”

-Attorneys for Andrade and for the Milwaukee Board of Fire and Police Commissioners had no immediate comment.
+Attorneys for Brown and for the Milwaukee Board of Fire and Police Commissioners had no immediate comment.

 Under a 2021 settlement, the city paid Brown $750,000 and apologized.
 The Milwaukee Police Department also said that it “recognizes that the incident escalated in an unnecessary manner and despite Mr. Brown’s calm behavior.”